SAP/open-resource-discovery/docs/spec-v1/index.md

   - MUST be a valid [namespace](#namespaces).

-  - If the specification is specific only to a single application, an [application namespace](#application-namespace) SHOULD be chosen.
+  - If the specification is specific only to a single application / service, an [system namespace](#system-namespace) SHOULD be chosen.

 - **`<specificationIdentifier>`** a technical Specification Identifier that is unique within `<namespace>`